 “‘I guess Don and Jean liked the hospitality I showed them.
 Don convinced me I could grow with the company, and here we are 32 years later.
 I love my job.
 Every day is different, with different challenges.
 The organization has given me the authority to do what I see fit, and the Schraders have been fantastic to me,’ Jacquez said.”

-In 2011, Pat and Thomas Jacquez looked back on their careers in baseball.
+Before the original version of this biography was published, Pat and Thomas Jacquez looked back on their careers in baseball.
 Thomas said, “My father and I are blessed to have made it to the top of the athletic pyramid.”
 Pat added, “How many young men have the opportunity to participate in two spring trainings with Hall of Famers Ernie Banks, Fergie Jenkins, and Billy Williams?”

 Grateful acknowledgment to Pat Jacquez for his memories (e-mail, January 7 and January 14, 2011).